-The EDD has been working with Central Illinois Development Corporation along with 20 other counties to coordinate the process of workforce development with six community colleges coined the ECI Super Region.
-The Super Region is dedicated to developing a trained industrial workforce and better preboth paring young people and those currently in the workforce with the skill sets needed for today's jobs.
-This starts by identifying the skill sets needed in today's business and industry sectors, bridging the gap between education and employment, listening to the needs of employers, and identifying ways to collaborate to close those skills gaps.
+The EDD is actively working with the East Central Illinois Development Corporation (ECIDC) and 20 counties to strengthen workforce development through the ECI Super Region initiative.
+This initiative is dedicated to developing a trained industrial workforce and better preparing both young people and those currently in the workforce with the skill sets needed for today's jobs.
+This begins by identifying the skill sets required in today's business and industry sectors, bridging the gap between education and employment, and listening to the needs of employers to identify ways to collaborate and close those skills gaps.
 Having a common goal among institutions that can assemble quickly and assist in meeting employment needs is vital to advancing employment opportunities throughout the region.